antoniocollesei/antoniocollesei.github.io/_pages/about.md

 I'm a doctoral researcher in Computational Biology at the Veneto Instute of Oncology, Padua, Italy, and currently part of [Vandin Lab](`https://www.dei.unipd.it/~vandinfa/PI.html`) and [AIDA Lab](`https://aidalabdei.github.io/`) at the Department of Information Engineering of the University of Padova, Italy.
 My research mainly focuses on developing causal methods for omics data to unveil the underlying biology in cancer patients.
 I have also been working on machine learning models in observational and clinical studies.

-I received my Master's Degree in Bioengineering from the University of Padova in 2017, including a one-year visiting research period at the Medizinische Universität, Innsbruck, Austria.
-Between Master's and Ph.D.
+I received my Master's Degree in Bioengineering from the University of Padova in 2017, including a one-year visiting research period at the Medizinische Universität, Innsbruck, Austria, under the supervision of Zlatko Trajanoski and [Francesca Finotello](https://computationalbiomedicinegroup.github.io/).
+Between my Master's and Ph.D.
 I temporarily switched to industry, working for an italian multinational company ([Inventis](http://www.inventis.it/world)).

 > *"I can say exactly what I feel about any issue, and I'm going to do that."*
 > Kary Mullis